Characterizations of categories of commutative C*-subalgebras: Motivation

 \subsection{Toposes in foundations of physics}

 The main theorem in the application of topos theory to foundations of quantum physics is the following.
-The canonical functor $C \mapsto C$ is an internal (possibly nonunital) C*-algebra~\cite[Theorem~6.4.8]{heunenetal:bohrification}.
+The tautological functor $C \mapsto C$ is an internal (possibly nonunital) C*-algebra~\cite[Theorem~6.4.8]{heunenetal:bohrification}.
 It holds in both toposes $\Cat{Set}^{\Cs}$ and $\Cat{Set}^{\Cm}$ because of the fundamental Lemma~\ref{cstarimage} above.
 Categorically, $\Cm$ is a more natural choice than $\Cs$.
-As argued above, this choice is also more interesting from an algebraic point of view.

 But to characterize a presheaf category is the same as characterizing the category it is based on, by Morita equivalence; see also Section~\ref{sec:inclusionsinjections} and Appendix~\ref{sec:inversesemigroups} below.
 Thus, our main results also characterize toposes of the form $\Cat{Set}^{\Cm}$.
 For a more or less practical account of the above folklore knowledge we refer to~\cite{bunge:presheaves}.